 The Salvation Army is one of the world’s largest and oldest providers of social services.
-Originally established in London in 1865, it has been helping people for more than 150 years internationally and for more than 135 years in the United States.
+Originally established in London in 1865, the Army has been helping people for more than 150 years internationally and for more than 130 years in the United States.

-- The Army has 7,617 centers of operation covering every ZIP code in the country.
+The Army has 7,686 centers of operation covering nearly every ZIP code in the country.

-- We also have a worldwide presence, assisting people in 130 countries around the world.
+We also have a worldwide presence, providing assistance to people in 131 countries around the world.

-The Salvation Army serves millions of people through services directly targeting the needs of local communities – from homelessness, hunger, and Christmas assistance to disaster relief and substance-abuse rehabilitation.
+The Salvation Army serves millions of people through dozens of services directly targeting the needs of local communities – from homelessness, hunger, and holiday assistance, to disaster relief and substance abuse rehabilitatio

 The Salvation Army is a responsible steward of generosity in every community.

-- As a national average, 82 cents of every dollar The Salvation Army spends go directly to support community service programs – far exceeding the Better Business Bureau’s guideline of 65 percent.
+- As a national average, 82 cents of every dollar The Salvation Army spends goes directly to support community service programs – far exceeding the Better Business Bureau’s guideline of 65 percent.